sharpest-minds/hiring-tips/README.md

 1. Go on LinkedIn and search for "hiring data".
 Make sure to filter for `People`.
 You'll get a hits for people who are hiring data scientists, data engineers, and all kinds of other data roles.
 (You can search for "hiring machine learning" or "hiring `X`" to get similar results for roles in `X`.)

+  👉 **Highly recommended reading for this:** [_My favorite job search hack_](https://datasciencecareermap.com/2019/05/04/my-favorite-job-search-hack/) by mentor [Susan Holcomb](https://twitter.com/h0lc0mb).
+Goes into detail on specific search terms on LinkedIn that Susan has found useful in the past.

+  👉 **More highly recommended reading:** [_How to find the best data science jobs: The Insight hack_](https://datasciencecareermap.com/2019/05/28/how-to-find-the-best-data-science-jobs-the-insight-hack/) by mentor [Susan Holcomb](https://twitter.com/h0lc0mb).
+This is a strategy for finding really good data science jobs by piggybacking on the Insight Data Science Fellows who've been hired at savvy companies.

 2. You can also look on job boards to find open positions - just don't use job boards to apply.
 Good job boards you can use to search:

     - The big ones: [Indeed](http://indeed.com), [AngelList](https://angel.co) and [Glassdoor](http://glassdoor.com)